kobaidze3/commerce/README.md

 ## Vercel, Next.js Commerce, and Shopify Integration Guide

-You can use this comprehensive [integration guide](http://vercel.com/docs/integrations/shopify) with step-by-step instructions on how to configure Shopify as a headless CMS using Next.js Commerce as your headless Shopify storefront on Vercel.
+You can use this comprehensive [integration guide](http://vercel.com/docs/integrations/shopify) with step-by-step instructions on how to configure Shopify as a headless CMS using Next.js Commerce as your headless Shopify storefront on Vercel.# Project Notes

+This file is intended for documenting important notes and information related to the project.

+## Section 1

+- Note 1
+- Note 2

+## Section 2

+- Note 3
+- Note 4